-Holy Family, Seeking a Place to Stay in Bethlehem, Pray for us.
+Holy Family, Committed to Christ & Each Other, Pray for us.

 ~ Fr Jeremy M. Gries